T +61 3 8486 8000

-Based in the Melbourne office, Lauren is an Associate in the Energy, Infrastructure, Project and Asset Finance Group, a global team dedicated to providing business and strategic advice to clients regarding financing transactions, which enable the completion of major projects.
+Based in the Melbourne office, Lauren is an Associate in the Project Development and Finance Group, a global team dedicated to providing business and strategic advice to clients regarding financing transactions, which enable the completion of major projects.

 Advised the Greater Future Partnerships consortium in relation to its bid for the New Grafton Prison PPP Project.

 Advised the construction joint venture in relation to the Canberra Metro consortium's successful bid for the Capital Metro PPP project in Canberra.

 Acted for Public Transport Victoria on its High Capacity Metro Trains PPP Project, involving the procurement 65 new high capacity metro trains, the construction of a depot and light maintenance facility, maintenance services and private finance.